Have information to add to this story? Contact us.

 Barely surviving a road-hunting accident

-Reidburn, now 64, was road hunting with a neighbor on Nov.
-22, 1982 when they saw some deer and pulled over to get a shot.
-As his friend moved across the front seat past the steering while holding his loaded rifle, it went off and the bullet struck Reidburn who was standing outside the truck.
+As his friend moved across the front seat past the steering while holding his loaded rifle, it went off and the bullet struck Reidburn, who was standing outside the truck.
 The bullet shattered both his femurs and left him unable to move and bleeding profusely.

 Reidburn rarely hunts now, and never for deer.
-He has become an advocate for stricter gun transport and road hunting laws in South Dakota, and was featured in a video in 2014 as part of the state GFP safety promotional effort called “Get Outta the Truck.”
+He has become an advocate for stricter gun transport and road hunting laws in South Dakota and was featured in a video in 2014 as part of the state GFP safety promotional effort called “Get Outta the Truck.”

 With a mix of anger over lax laws, disappointment in himself for hunting so carelessly, and sadness over the year he lost and frequent leg pain he endures, Reidburn continues to call for action against carrying loaded guns in vehicles and hunting from state roadways.